New York to Chicago Road Trip

 Maid of the Mist Tour

 Travel to Sandusky and opt to catch some thrills at a local amusement park.

 Day 6 Sandusky/Chicago (1B)

-Stop for lunch in the Amish community of Shipshewana before continuing on to Chicago.
-Walk along the river to Millennium Park, enjoy dazzling music, and stroll the boardwalk of the Navy Pier.
-Opt to ride to the top of the Willis (formerly Sears) Tower, then hit the town for a night out with the group.
+There's tons to do in the Windy City – walk along the river to Millennium Park, enjoy dazzling music, and stroll the boardwalk of the Navy Pier.
+Opt to ride to the top of the Willis (formerly Sears) Tower, or hit the town for a final night out with the group.

 Amish Community Visit

 - The information in this trip details document has been compiled with care and is provided in good faith.
 However it is subject to change, and does not form part of the contract between the client and the operator.
 The itinerary featured is correct at time of printing.
 It may differ slightly to the one in the brochure.
 Occasionally our itineraries change as we make improvements that stem from past travellers, comments and our own research.
 Sometimes it can be a small change like adding an extra meal along the itinerary.
 Sometimes the change may result in us altering the tour for the coming year.
 Ultimately, our goal is to provide you with the most rewarding experience.
 Please note that our brochure is usually released in November each year.
 If you have booked from the previous brochure you may find there have been some changes to the itinerary.
 VERY IMPORTANT: Please ensure that you print a final copy of your Trip Details to review a couple of days prior to travel, in case there have been changes that affect your plans.

 - Important Notes